SSWConsulting/SSW.Rules.Content/rules/ups-send-email/rule.md

 archivedreason: null
 guid: 9510b8a1-2bfa-4976-a910-2100f0eb15b6
 ---
-Of course, all your servers are on UPS (Uninterruptible Power Supply).
-(If not they should be!)
+Of course, all your servers are on UPS - Uninterruptible Power Supply.
+If not they should be!

 How do you know that all the money you paid for a UPS was worth it?
 How many times has it saved our servers?
 How long do the batteries last for before they go flat?
 Why was a server off when you came in in the morning?